maattss/dotnet-core-3.0-grpc-example/README.md

-# dotnet-core-3.0-grpc-example
+# ASP.NET Core 3.0 gRPC
-Simple gRPC example in ASP.NET Core 3.0
+Simple example of how to create a gRPC server and client in ASP.NET Core 3.0